About the Event

 For visitors interested in spending additional time in Minnesota, options include a long weekend enjoying Minnesota’s great outdoors at one of several resorts located within a few hours drive of the Twin Cities or a day trip to Taylors Falls, MN, a small, historic village nestled amongst the scenic hills of the St. Croix River.

-Rooms will be available at The Commons Hotel, located on the U of M campus.
+Rooms will be available at the Graduate Minneapolis, located on the U of M campus.
 Details about the meeting room block and rates will be available in early 2018.

 Receptions and Other Activities